Compare Insurance Quotes

 So, Progressive promises a smooth claims process with as little difficulty for the driver as possible, but do they live up to it?

 While it’s an insurance company’s job to have the interests of their insured at heart, financial responsibility is at the heart of the insurance industry and state laws.
-Refusal to pay a fair claim to another driver shows a certain level of disrespect for the concept of financial responsibility.

-Like all major insurance companies, there are plenty of negative reviews of Progressive that are not difficult to find.
+Similar to all major insurance companies, there are plenty of negative reviews of Progressive that are not difficult to find.

 Common complaints about Progressive seem to feature customers feeling they have been lied to or presented false information regarding coverage or rates.
 To be fair to Progressive, a number of these complaints seem to stem from a lack of understanding of how auto insurance policies work, but there are too many of them to be discounted easily.